 People can be exposed to these toxic chemicals or substances from consumer products, pharmaceutical products, the environment or in the home or at work.
 Common types of environmental contamination cases we see include:

-There are thousands of pharmaceutical products on the market, and drug manufacturers are constantly developing new medications.
+- Pharmaceuticals: There are thousands of pharmaceutical products on the market, and drug manufacturers are constantly developing new medications.
 However, these medications can sometimes cause serious and dangerous side effects.
-These cases are often against drug manufacturers and distributers for failure to warn about potential side effects of a particular medication.
+These cases are often against drug manufacturers and distributors for failure to warn about the potential side effects of a particular medication.